-Bizarre battle over body of Charles Manson won by grandson
+Grandson wins bizarre battle over body of Charles Manson

 Knight noted that the will did not appear to be properly executed and that Lentz forfeited his claims as an heir because he was also adopted.

-Most of the people vying for the body have said they would cremate it, though Freeman and Channels balked at that suggestion when Deputy Kern County Counsel Bryan Walters suggested having the coroner cremate the body and allowing the parties to continue their court fight over the ashes.
+Most of the people vying for the body have said they would cremate it, though Freeman’s attorney balked at that suggestion when Deputy Kern County Counsel Bryan Walters suggested at hearing last week that the coroner could cremate the body and allow the parties to continue their court fight over the ashes.

 Some adversaries have suggested others want to profit off the death by selling morbid photos of the corpse to tabloid publications.